 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Joel Sokol is an associate professor in the Stewart School of Industrial and Systems Engineering and Director of Georgia Tech's interdisciplinary Master of Science in Analytics degree (on-campus and online).
+Joel Sokol is a professor in the Stewart School of Industrial and Systems Engineering and Director of Georgia Tech's interdisciplinary Master of Science in Analytics degree (on-campus and online).

 His primary research interests are in sports analytics and applied operations research.
 He has worked with teams or leagues in all three of the major American sports.
 Dr. Sokol's LRMC method for predictive modeling of the NCAA basketball tournament is an industry leader, and his non-sports research has won the EURO Management Science Strategic Innovation Prize and been a finalist for the Cozzarelli Prize.